belldandu/bases.py/README.md

 alphabets can be used.

 As most people have noticed pythons `int()` only supports one way base conversions.
 `int('lol',36) // => 28101`.
-This library was created to help those python programmers by providing a bases conversion system that works both ways and can be customized and supports from base 2 all the way up to base 64.
+Pythons `format()` also only supports conversion the other way up to base 16.
+This library was created to help those python programmers by providing a bases conversion system that works both ways and can be customized and supports from base 2 all the way up to base 64 all in one library.

 ## Installation